Benmont Tench: Early years

-Tench was born in Gainesville, Florida, the second child of Benjamin Montmorency Tench Jr. and Mary Catherine McInnis Tench.
-His father was born and raised in the city of Gainesville, and served as a circuit court judge.
+Tench was born in Gainesville, Florida, the second child of Judge Benjamin Montmorency Tench Jr. and Mary Catherine McInnis Tench.
+His father was born and raised in the city of Gainesville, and served as a Florida circuit court judge.

 Tench played piano from an early age.
 His first recital was at age six.
-After discovering the music of The Beatles, he ended his classical piano lessons and focused on rock and roll.
+After discovering the music of the Beatles, he ended his classical piano lessons and focused on rock and roll.
 At age 11, he met Tom Petty for the first time at a Gainesville music store.
 Petty and Tench played together as members of The Sundowners in 1964.
 The Tench family's garage was a frequent practice site for the band.

 Education

-He attended Phillips Exeter Academy, and subsequently Tulane University in New Orleans.
+Tench attended Phillips Exeter Academy, and subsequently Tulane University in New Orleans.
 While on a college break, Tench went to a concert by Mudcrutch, Petty's band, with an opening act from nearby Jacksonville, Lynyrd Skynyrd.
 Afterwards, he sat in with the band on several different sessions, then went back to school.
 Soon after, Petty called Tench and asked him to quit school and join Mudcrutch full-time, which after long deliberation, Tench agreed to; but before he would leave school, Petty had to convince Tench's father that his son had a promising music career.